davegardner/tyc4/pages/about.md

 Opening hours are daily from 1100 (ish) to 1430 (ish) and then again from 1730 to 2200 (ish) except on Fridays, Saturdays and Sundays when it’s open all day.

-The delicious on-site restaurant has the same opening hours although is currently closed on Mondays and Tuesdays.
+The delicious on-site restaurant has the same opening hours.

 ### The restaurant

 It’s worth crossing the Indian Ocean just for Cecelia's fish and chips.
 There’s no tiny portion of something soggy here.
-It’s a crispy, lemony bounty piled high on the plate that makes your mouth start watering the moment you see Anthony strolling towards you with it on his tray.
+It’s a crispy, lemony bounty piled high on the plate that makes your mouth start watering the moment you see it coming from the kitchen.

 But let’s not be unfair to the other dishes, because they are awesome too.
 Like the fish paka - fresh fish in a coconut sauce - which you can have with rice, or chips or a huge mound of mash (FYI the Tanzanian potato is a marvel, so that mash is something else), or the beef pita pocket; a lighter lunchtime bite that’s packed with flavour, or the KFC chicken (yup, they cater for everyone here).